ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 If OSCORE is used, the requesting entity and AS need to have an OSCORE Security Context in place.
 While this can be pre-installed, the requesting entity and AS can establish such an OSCORE Security Context, for example, by running the EDHOC protocol, as shown between C and AS by the examples in {{example-without-optimization}}, {{example-with-optimization}}, and {{example-without-optimization-as-posting}}.
 The requesting entity and AS communicate through the /token endpoint as specified in {{Section 5.8 of RFC9200}} and through the /introspect endpoint as specified in {{Section 5.9 of RFC9200}}.

-Furthermore, as defined in {{as-c}} and shown by the example in {{example-without-optimization-as-posting}}, AS may upload the access token to the /authz-info endpoint at RS, on behalf of C. In such a case, that exchange between AS and RS is not protected, just like when C uploads the access token to RS by itself.
+Furthermore, as discussed in {{as-c}} and shown by the example in {{example-without-optimization-as-posting}}, AS may upload an access token directly to the /authz-info endpoint at RS.
+Unless encryption is applied, that exchange between AS and RS discloses the plain text token, just like when C uses the the /authz-info endpoint at RS to upload a first token in a series.

+Editor's note: Elaborate on how to encrypt the token from AS to RS, since there is a pre-established security context.

 # Security Considerations